 Home-schooling requires a lot of self-sacrifice on the parent’s end.
 Luckily, most parents with autistic children are used to this and are more than happy to home-school their children if they give them the best chance in life.

-Also, the parents of children with autism are very knowledgeable about ASD and usually surpass public school teachers and administrators.
+Also, children with autism are very knowledgeable about ASD and usually surpass public school teachers and administrators.
 If you’re willing to put in the time and give up your weekdays to teach your child, this is one of the better options.

-There are many curriculum tools online, local support communities, and other information available if you choose to go this route.
+Many curriculum tools online, local support communities, and other information are available if you choose to go this route.
 Here’s a quick list of pros and cons to help you decide if this is how you want to school your child with autism:

 - There are fewer distractions and stressors in the learning environment.